yslan/nekAscent-demo/L0_2_run_an_example.md

 2. Run the example

-   It's the same way to submit a job but with `USE_ASCENT=1` to activate the environment.
+   It's the same way to submit a job via script but with `USE_ASCENT=1` to activate the related environment.

    ```
    # Change project id and queue correspondingly